bitwarden/contributing-docs/docs/getting-started/clients/browser/index.md

 ### Safari

 Safari WebExtensions must be distributed through the Mac App Store, bundled with a regular Mac App Store application.
-Due to this the build and debug process is slightly different to the other browsers.
+Due to this the build and debug process is slightly different compared to the other browsers.

 #### Uninstall previous versions

-If you’ve built, installed or ran the Desktop client before (including the official release), there’s a risk that Safari will continue to load the official Browser extension and not the version you’ve built from source.
+If you’ve built, installed or ran the Desktop client before (including the official release), Safari will most likely continue to load the official Browser extension and not the version you’ve built from source.

 To avoid this, follow the instructions below to uninstall the Safari extension: